Recorded widely across all of mainland Britain, if somewhat local (Musgrove, 2023).

-Both sexes: Very variable in colour.
+Both sexes: A large species with a variable amount of red colour.
 Normally red-belted but if the abdomen is entirely black then so are the legs.
 Best determined by genitalia.

 Distribution: England, Scotland, Wales, Ireland

 Flight period: May to June

 Plant associations: Equisetum sp. (horsetails - wet habitat species)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168